mctools/simplebuild/doc/source/simplebuilddotcfg.rst

 mechanism.
-This is in fact how bundles like ``core`` and ``core_val`` are made easily available for all users without requiring them to edit their ``project.search_path`` (the same goes for the ``dgcode`` and ``dgcode_val`` bundles, if the ``simple-build-dgcode`` package has been installed).
+This is in fact how bundles like ``core`` and ``core_val`` are made easily available for all users without requiring them to edit their ``project.search_path`` (the same goes for the ``dgcode`` and ``dgcode_val`` bundles, if the ``simple-build-dgcode`` Python or Conda package has been installed).

 Specifically, simplebuild will look for Python modules whose names follow the pattern ``[_]simplebuild_[anything].simplebuild_bundle_list``.
 Inside that module there must be a function called ``simplebuild_bundle_list()`` which returns a list of pathlib.Path objects, each being an absolute path to a ``simplebuild.cfg`` file.
-As an example, installing the ``simple-build-dgcode`` package, results in a new Python module becoming available in the environment:
-``simplebuild_dgcode.simplebuild_bundle_list``, with a
-``simplebuild_bundle_list()`` returning the full path to two ``simplebuild.cfg``
+As an example, installing the ``simple-build-dgcode`` Python or Conda package, results in a new Python module becoming available in the environment: ``simplebuild_dgcode.simplebuild_bundle_list``, with a ``simplebuild_bundle_list()`` returning the full path to two ``simplebuild.cfg``
 files: one for the ``dgcode`` bundle, and one for the ``dgcode_val`` bundle.